open-cloud/open-cloud.github.io.old/1_user.md

 title: User Guide
 ---

-This guide describes how users log into OpenCloud, acquire VMs, and access OpenCloud services.
+This guide describes how users log into XOS, acquire VMs, and access XOS services.
 It assumes the reader is familiar with the general concepts presented in the [Architecture Guide](../0_overview).

+Because this guide is focused on users, we use OpenCloud as an example of an operational cloud that users might access.
+This implies a particular portal, a particular set of nodes and sites, and a particular collection of services.
+Substitute local specifics for an alternative cloud built using XOS.

 ##<a name="getting-started">Getting Started</a>